The Secret Life of Earthworms: Your Garden Depends on Them - World's Coolest Rain Gauge Co.

 If you've ever dug into healthy garden soil and spotted a few wriggling earthworms, congratulations — your garden is probably in pretty good shape.

-Earthworms are one of the most important living creatures in a healthy garden ecosystem.
-Quietly working beneath the surface, they improve soil structure, help plants absorb water, recycle nutrients, and even support healthier roots.
+Earthworms are among the most important living creatures in a healthy garden ecosystem.
+Quietly working beneath the surface, they improve soil structure, help plants absorb water, recycle nutrients, and support healthier root systems.
 They may not be glamorous, but earthworms are some of the hardest-working helpers in your yard.

 What Do Earthworms Actually Do?